BloomTech-Labs/mydish-be/README.md

 };
 ```

-GET `/cooks/:id` get detailed info about one cook
+GET `/cooks/:id` Get detailed info about one cook.

 ## Recipes

-GET `/recipes/all` get brief info on all recipes, filtered if given query string
+GET `/recipes/all` Get brief info on all recipes, filtered if given query string.

 ```js
 res = {